njseeto/notes/content/posts/2019-11-19-Command-Line-Basics.md

 `sort`

-This sorts the input in this case the information inside lakes.txt; this sorted list is then piped into a newly created file, sorted-lakes.txt
+This sorts the input in this case the information inside `lakes.txt`; this sorted list is then piped into a newly created file, `sorted-lakes.txt`

 `uniq`